Hobart Harlequins Rugby Union Club

-Hobart Harlequins Rugby Club is a Rugby Union club in Tasmania.
+Hobart Harlequins Rugby Club is a rugby union club based in Cornelian Bay, Tasmania, Australia.
 Established in 1933, the club is a member of the Tasmanian Rugby Union and Tasmanian Rugby Union Juniors, affiliated with the Australian Rugby Union and plays in the Tasmanian Statewide League.

-The club's home ground is at Rugby Park in Cornelian Bay, Tasmania.
+The club's home ground is at Rugby Park in Cornelian Bay.
 Known as the Harlequins or Quins, the club colours are Blue, Red, Green and Black.
 The club currently fields a teams in Men's First and Second Divisions, a Senior Women's squad and junior teams.
 Notable player is Adam Coleman.